Anyadike22/Smart-Loan-Recovery-System-Using-SMOTE-for-Class-Balancing/README.md

 High Risk: Legal action or debt selling.

-# Step 8: Deployment with Flask
+# Step 8: Backend with Flask
 Create an API endpoint for predictions

 # Step 9: Frontend Integration